Tutorial: Create a User VPN connection using Azure Virtual WAN

 From a browser, navigate to the Azure portal and sign in with your Azure account.

-Navigate to the Virtual WAN page.
-In the portal, select +Create a resource.
+In the portal, select + Create a resource.
 Type Virtual WAN into the search box and select Enter.

 Select Virtual WAN from the results.
 On the Virtual WAN page, select Create to open the Create WAN page.